salma-emara/aps105-book/textbook/chapters/chapter07-arrays/why-arrays.md

 **Step 6: Test your code.** Try out different values in the array, and different array sizes to ensure the code works for different cases.

-## Exercise: Reverses The Elements in an Array
+## Exercise: Reverse The Elements in an Array

 In this subsection, say we have a few elements in an array that are sorted in ascending order, and we want to reverse these elements as shown in the following figure.